danishabdullah/algen/readme.md

 # Algen

-Algen generates opionated ORM classes for sqlalchemy given a simple schema either as a commandline string or as a yaml file.
+Algen generates opionated ORM classes for sqlalchemy given a simple schema
+either as a commandline string or as a yaml file.
 It is designed to have minimal dependencies and is trivially extensible.
 A command line tool is bundled along to help generate the models.
+For DB specific types, only postgres is currently supported.
+The tool currently assumes that sqlalchemy's declarative base object
+is to be imported like ```from .alchemy_base import Base```

 ### CLI